 Manny Pacquiao and Timothy Bradley will meet on April 12 at the MGM Grand Garden Arena in Las Vegas in a rematch of their controversial 2012 welterweight title bout.

-The deal was finalized mid-Saturday morning when Top Rank got Bradley to agree to terms.
+The deal was finalized mid-Saturday morning when Top Rank got Bradley agreed to terms.
 Top Rank president Todd duBoef said the deal will ensure the company "has a long-term relationship with Tim regardless of whether he wins or loses," on April 12.
+The bout will be distributed by HBO Pay-Per-View.

 The WBO, which sanctioned the 2012 bout and will sanction the April match for its welterweight title, also conducted an investigation and determined that Pacquiao deserved to win.
 Its findings had no bearing on the outcome, though Bradley retains the WBO title and it will be at stake on April 12.